 Exercise and Sciatica

 Doctors will sometimes advise that careful, low impact exercise and stretching may help with sciatic pain.
-Some people may wear compression stockings leg pain products to provide support to joints and muscles during physical activity.
+Some people may wear compression stockings leg pain products to provide support to joints and muscles during physical activity or if they suffer from shin splints.
 For the same reason, using compression socks may also provide ankle and calf support for people with potentially unsteady feet.

 Pain can often cause additional injuries by making other muscles overcompensate for the painful spot.
 Compression socks can encourage ankle stability and help with pain relief overall.